sam4rano/schoolmeAI/LEGAL.md

 ## Legal Disclaimer

-**EduRepo-NG-AI** provides educational information and AI-assisted guidance for Nigerian tertiary admissions.
+**edurepoAI.com** provides educational information and AI-assisted guidance for Nigerian tertiary admissions.
 This platform is provided "as is" without warranties of any kind.

 ### Important Disclaimers